Clicking on the photos or text will lead you - who knows where? To something somebody wrote about the Convivial, or photographs they have shared...

 The first Convivial at our new venue, The Station in Stoneleigh was great fun!
 Upstairs in the function hall, Captain of the Lost Waves headlined, and Captain Kuppa T and the Zeppelin Crew played alongside a super cast of performers - Are you there Moriarty substituted balloons for newspapers on the Sunday at Mason's bar next door, with outdoor teapot racing, binocular football and an impromptu game of Ibble Dibble.
 Ben was hauled to the Nonsuch Court Hearing by The League Against Familiar Flinging: for crimes against Familiars...but despite pleading guilty until found innocent - managed to be found innocent!

 SURREY STEAMPUNK CONVIVIAL XVI

 Returning to our new favourite place, we saw a large number of Victorian parlour games based on newspaper.
-News stand, the Newspaper race, The Newspaper Game and of course a bit of Moriarty...now there are other newspaper games as well, but there was so much music to pack in: we enjoyed a superb set from The Filthy Spectacula and a huge number of other brilliant musicians...and other craziness involving a bizarre drinking game involving what appeared to be a gallows, and a surprise birthday present of a hundred rubber ducks.
+News stand, the Newspaper race, The Newspaper Game and of course a bit of Moriarty...now there are other newspaper games as well, but there was so much music to pack in: we enjoyed a superb set from The Filthy Spectacula and a huge number of other brilliant musicians...and other craziness involving a bizarre drinking game involving what appeared to be a gallows, and a surprise birthday present of five hundred rubber ducks.
 Making it very difficult to have a bath right now.